nfdi4objects/n4o-graph-importer/README.md

 ### PUT /terminology/:id

-Add or update metadata of a registered terminology from BARTOC.
+Register a terminology or update its metadata from BARTOC.
 The metadata is directly added to the triple store.
 Updates may lead to errors in description of terminologies because removal of statements is limited to simple triples with terminology URI as subject!

 ### POST /terminology/:id/receive